Creekside Concerts & Movie in the Park | The Green at Boulder's Civic Area

 Accessible parking is available in the 1056 Canyon Parking Lot.
-There is a accessible seating area available on the north-east side of the venue.
+There is an accessible seating area available on the north-east side of the venue.

-Is this a zero-waste event?
-What does that mean?
+Is this a zero-waste event and what does that mean?

 What can I bring into the event?